 - Isolate the Affected Area: If possible, close off the area where mold is present to prevent spores from spreading to other parts of your home or workplace.

-- Use Natural Mold Killers: Stick to natural mold removal solutions like vinegar, baking soda, or hydrogen peroxide, which are effective and safer than harsh chemicals.
+- Use Natural Mold Killers: Natural mold removal solutions, such as vinegar, baking soda, or hydrogen peroxide, are effective and safer than harsh chemicals.

 - Monitor the Area: After cleaning, monitor the affected area to ensure the mold does not return.
 Regular inspections are key to long-term prevention.